October 11, 2015

 Change starts when individuals decide to make the right choices.
 That means change starts with you.
 So, before you begin planning your SPEAK OUT SUNDAY program, sign now and have your church leadership follow suit.
 This could be a part of a larger conversation on how your church can become a safer space and a model in your community, as well as a springboard for discussions on your legal obligations for reporting and your moral obligations for responding with love and sensitivity.

 2. Collect signed Pledges in your offering plate.

 Download, print and distribute paper pledge cards to your congregation.
-Try having everyone read the pledge aloud, in unison, during the service for added impact.
-(The pledge could even be used as your responsive reading!)
+Try having everyone read the pledge aloud, in unison, or as a responsive reading for added impact.
 Then collect signed pledges in the offering plate and send them back to us at 500 Main Street, Box 429, New Windsor MD 21776 so we can add them to our count.
 Consider also collecting donations to support WWSO.US or a local domestic violence shelter along with pledges.
 Download NOW!